NCAR/climate-primer-water/doc/ch5_attribution.rst

 variability may reach magnitudes rarely or never before seen in the observed record.

-*Regional Information on Extremes –* The table below are taken from IPCC AR6 (Seneviratne et al., 2021) and provides summary regional assessments for hot extremes (HOT EXT.), heavy precipitation (HEAVY PRECIP.), agriculture and ecological droughts (AGR./ECOL.
+*Regional Information on Extremes –* The table below was taken from IPCC AR6 (Seneviratne et al. 2021) and provides summary regional assessments for hot extremes (HOT EXT.), heavy precipitation (HEAVY PRECIP.), agriculture and ecological droughts (AGR./ECOL.
 DROUGHT), and hydrological droughts (HYDR.
 DROUGHT).
 It shows the direction of change